dor-amar/python-devops-course/modules/python-basics/oop.md

 ### **5. Methods in Classes**

 - **Explanation**:
-    - Describe methods as functions that are defined inside a class and can operate on the object's attributes.
+    - Describe methods as functions that are defined inside a class and can operate on the object’s attributes.
 - **Example 4: Defining Methods**

     ```python